wachiuphd/DON-PK-Model/README.md

 The model uses GNU MCSim v6.1.0 under R and R studio.
 The GNU MCSim code is provided in the MCSim directory.
 The main script compiles the GNU MCSim code.

 The MCMC simulation runs the model with 4 chains.
-The model parameters are provided in "DON-model.model.R"" file.
+The model parameters are provided in "DON-model.model.R" file.
 The simulation settings of population and individual levels are provided in "DON-model-calib.in.R" file.
 The model.R and in.R files are input to perform the MCMC simulation.

 # Model test
 The MCMC simulation runs one random sample, random iteration from last row of chain 4 to test the model calibration.